richardctrimble/ha_arris_router_status/README.md

 - If counts don't match, the router firmware may be different
 - Check router logs for any API endpoint changes

-### ISP Provider Shows "Unknown Provider"
+### ISP Provider Shows "Unknown ISP ID=X"
 - The component maps customer IDs to provider names
-- If your ISP isn't recognized, it will show "Liberty Global International (ID: X)"
+- If your ISP isn't recognized, it will show "Unknown ISP ID=X"
 - This doesn't affect other sensor functionality

 ### Connection Timeouts